UTK7994/learning-notes/books/designing-data-intensive-applications.md

 RESTful API has some significant advantages like being good for experimentation and debugging.

 REST seems to be the predominant style for public APIs.
-The main focus of RPC frameworks is on requests between services owned by the same organisation, typically within the same datacenter.
+The main focus of RPC/GRPC frameworks is on requests between services owned by the same organisation, typically within the same datacenter.

 utkarsh https://www.youtube.com/watch?v=9qffVkr-BfM